JoshAdamPowell/DevOps-Course-Starter/README.md

 $ cp .env.template .env  # (first time only)
 ```

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).

-There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.
+We use Trello to store information online.
+Make an account at trello.com then generate an API key and token at https://trello.com/app-key .Enter these values into your .env file.

+You will also need to create a board to use, create it and go to its URL.
+It's ID can be found in the url: https://trello.com/b/{board-id}/{board-name}

 ## Running the App